pykoala/pykoala/README.md

 ## Tutorials

-We provide a comprehensive set tutorials and test data in a [dedicated repository](https://github.com/pykoala/pykoala-tutorials).
+We provide a comprehensive set of tutorials and test data in a [dedicated repository](https://github.com/pykoala/pykoala-tutorials).

 ## License and Acknowledgements